Install & first run

 - Pin — pin one message at the top of the conversation

-A booth is a group chat for a small set of people.
-Click + next to Booths on the Floor, name it, pick members, and you're in.
+A room is a group chat for a small set of people.
+Click + next to Rooms on the Floor, name it, pick members, and you're in.

 Flipping files

 Drag any file from your file explorer onto an open conversation.
 That's it.
-The file is transmitted directly between devices, chunked over the encrypted tailnet, and lands on the other person's disk.
+The file is transmitted directly between devices over the encrypted peer-to-peer channel, chunked, and lands on the other person's disk.

 - There's no size limit baked into Fliporium itself — the bottleneck is the slower side's bandwidth.